 Low levels are linked with dry skin/vagina, underweight, anxiety, eating disorders, infertility, erratic or absent menses.
 When progesterone is high or low (the latter being far more common) symptoms include fatigue, anxiety, sleep problems, headaches, migraines, night sweats, hot flushes, fluid retention, and mood swings.
 And for women add breast tenderness, irregular menses and infertility.
 Most of this unpleasantness is typical to both PMS and menopause.

 Low testosterone is linked with urinary infections, incontinence; lowered immunity, strength, muscle, bone density, cognition, sex drive, erectile function, vaginal plumpness.
-High testosterone (for both sexes) is marked by irritability, cardiovascular problems, insulin resistance, acne, hair thinning or baldness especially frontal, increased facial or chest hair, upper body weight gain; polycystic ovaries/infertility for women.
+High testosterone (for both sexes) is marked by irritability, cardiovascular problems, insulin resistance, acne, hair thinning or baldness especially frontal, increased facial or chest hair, upper body weight gain; PCOS or polycystic ovaries and infertility for women.
 For men high testosterone is also associated with risky, addictive, anti-social, criminal behaviours.

 Don’t Blame Age; It May be Your Hormones

 Women have menopause as an obvious marker of change.
 Medicine once ascribed men’s more gradual changes as just ageing.
 This is now more specifically defined as a set of hormonal shifts or andropause.
 Commonly testosterone levels decline while estrogen increases.
-From as early as age 30 male testosterone levels can decrease up to 2% each year.
+From as early as age 30 male testosterone levels tend to decrease around 1% each year.
 By age 50-55 men with low testosterone experience depression; irritability; increased body fat; less muscle and strength; thinning bones; difficulty with concentration, memory and sleep; decreased sex drive, erectile function and fertility.

 Synthetic forms of estrogen are used in the oral contraceptive (OCP); hormone replacement therapy (HRT) for menopause; some cancer and osteoporosis treatments; and animals reared for dairy and meat.
 Outside forms or xenoestrogens are hormone mimics.
 You likely consume about ½ kilo of these from agrochemicals each year.
 As well there are the toxic chemicals in most toiletries, cleaning agents and plastics.
 These are inhaled, ingested, or absorbed through skin into the bloodstream.
 Taken up by estrogen receptor sites especially in sensitive tissue such as breast and prostate, they distort biochemical activity.